edshanks/School-District-Analysis-with-Pandas/README.md

-# High School Analysis with Pandas
+# School District Analysis with Pandas
-This project aims to analyze data from public high schools and their students in order to find trends related to a school's size, type (district or charter), and spending per student.
+This project aims to analyze data from a school district's public high schools and its students in order to find correlations between a school's size, type (district or charter), and spending per student, and the performance of its students.

 <h3>Raw Data</h3>